tsichiro/mit-6.824-distributed-systems/peer-to-peer-bitcoin.md

-  it would likely take one CPU months to create one block but thousands of peers are working on it such that expected time to first to find is about 10 minutes the winner floods the new block to all peers
+  it would likely take one CPU months to create one block but thousands of peers are working on it such that expected time to first to find is about 10 minutes
+    though the variance is high
+  the winner floods the new block to all peers proof-of-work solves the Sybil problem -- your CPU must be real to win

 how does a Y->Z transaction work w/ block chain?
   start: all peers know ...<-B5
-    and are working on B6 (trying different nonces)
-  Y sends Y->Z transaction to peers, which flood it peers buffer the transaction until B6 computed peers that heard Y->Z include it in next block so eventually ...<-B5<-B6<-B7, where B7 includes Y->Z
+    and are mining block B6 (trying different nonces) Y sends Y->Z transaction to peers, which flood it peers buffer the transaction until B6 computed peers that heard Y->Z include it in next block so eventually ...<-B5<-B6<-B7, where B7 includes Y->Z

 Q: could there be *two* different successors to B6?
-A: yes, in (at least) two situations:
-   1) two peers both get lucky (unlikely, given variance of block time)
-   2) network partition
+A: yes:
+   1) two peers find nonces at about the same time, or
-  in both cases, the blockchain temporarily forks
-    peers work on whichever block they heard about before but switch to longer chain if they become aware of one
+   2) slow network, 2nd block found before 1st is known two simultaneous blocks will be different miners know about slightly different sets of new transactions, &c. if two successors, the blockchain temporarily forks peers work on whichever block they heard first but switch to longer chain if they become aware of one

-how is a forked chain resolved? each peer initially believes whichever of BZ/BQ it saw first tries to create a successor if many more saw BZ than BQ, more will mine for BZ,
+how is a fork resolved?
+  each peer initially believes whatever new block it sees first tries to create a successor if more saw Bx than By, more will mine for Bx,
-    so BZ successor likely to be created first if exactly half-and-half, one fork likely to be extended first since significant variance in mining success time peers always switch to mining the longest fork, re-inforcing agreement
+    so Bx successor likely to be created first even if exactly half-and-half, one fork likely to be extended first since significant variance in mining time peers switch to mining the longest fork once they see it, re-inforcing agreement what about transactions in the abandoned fork? most will be in both forks
+    but some may be in just the abandoned fork -- appear, then disappear!

-what if Y sends out Y->Z and Y->Q at the same time? i.e. Y attempts to double-spend no correct peer will accept both, so a block will have one but not both
+what if Y sends out Y->Z and Y->Q at the same time? i.e. Y attempts to double-spend correct peers will accept first they see, ignore second thus next block will have one but not both

 what happens if Y tells some peers about Y->Z, others about Y->Q? perhaps use network DoS to prevent full flooding of either